State and Local Policy Database

 Residential Codes List All

-Colorado is a home-rule state, but under state statute, local jurisdictions are required to adopt one of the three most recent versions of the International Energy Conservation Code at a minimum, upon updating any other building code.
-In 2022, a new law was passed (HB22-1362) to update the minimum building energy codes that a jurisdiction with building codes needs to adopt, upon adopting or updating any other building codes.
+Colorado is a home-rule state, but has very advanced adoption of building codes.
 The 2015 IECC is the adopted code for all modular homes.
 Local governments are permitted to develop or adopt any stretch, or advanced building code they see fit.
 Some have adopted EV-ready codes.
+As of November 2024, nearly 97% of Colorado's population is on the 2015, 2018, or 2021 IECC.

 As a home-rule state, local governments are permitted to develop or adopt any stretch, or advanced building code they see fit.
 Some have adopted EV-ready codes.